Yongqi-Zhuo/Syno-AE/README.md

 If you prefer to construct those operators manually, please run `bash gen_manual_kernels.sh exp_data/vision/mdev/manual_kernels 1024` and `bash gen_manual_kernels.sh exp_data/vision/a100/manual_kernels 1024`.
 The operators will be generated under `exp_data/vision/mdev`.
 Then you can use `bash train_custom.sh resnet18 exp_data/vision/mdev/manual_kernels/bs1024/Conv2d_Conv1d` and `bash train_custom.sh resnet18 exp_data/vision/mdev/manual_kernels/bs1024/kernel_07889` to run the above experiments.

-To obtain the accuracy numbers for quantized resnet18, please run `bash eval_quantize.sh`.
+To obtain the accuracy of quantized ResNet18, please run `bash eval_quantize.sh`.
 You will find the accuracy at the end of `logs/quant/resnet18.log`.

 # Performance Tuning with TVM and TorchInductor